SlytherSavior/SlytherSavior/README.md

 ## 👨‍💻 About Me

 I began my IT journey in grade 7 and have since been passionately exploring various fields of technology.
-I am currently pursuing my A Levels at St. Xavier's College, with a strong foundation in Computer Science, Physics, Chemistry, Maths, and EGP.
+I am currently pursuing my A Levels at SXC , with a strong foundation in Computer Science, Physics, Chemistry, Maths, and EGP.

 ## 🛠️ Skills